 Restoring a Tennis Court Facility

 You might think that maintenance or a full tennis court refurbishment would be difficult, time-consuming and expensive.
 Obviously, a tennis court is a big investment of time, space and money, so it makes sense to keep on top of it.
-Regular maintenance such as cleaning, removal of mosses and algae, resurfacing, painting and repairing damage can keep the surfacing in great condition for years, but if yours has seen better days and you’re thinking of putting a sun deck over it instead, here’s two reasons you should hold off;
+Regular maintenance such as cleaning, removal of mosses and algae, resurfacing, painting and repairing the damage can keep the surfacing in great condition for years, but if yours has seen better days and you’re thinking of putting a sun deck over it instead, here are two reasons you should hold off;

 1) This is England.
 Birmingham averages 1,364 hours of sunshine a year.
 Reykjavík in Iceland averages just 96 hours less at 1,268.
 Basically, you’ll be wasting your money.